deepakg202/vscode-save-commands/README.md

 `This is {placeholder1} and {placeholder2} with {placeholder1} again`
 It will ask input for `placeholder1` and `placeholder2`

-You can change the capturing group in settings
+You can set `save-commands.placeholderType` to change the capturing group in settings.

 ---